Link search Menu Expand Document

 my_song = timeline.score{beats_timestamp, event, …} Create and automatically launch (at the next beat) a sequence of events using beat timestamps

-my_stream = timeline.real{second_timestamp, event, …} Create and automatically launch (at the next beat) a sequence of events using beat timestamps
+my_stream = timeline.real{second_timestamp, event, …} Create and automatically launch (at the next beat) a sequence of events using seconds-based timestamps

 Change Launch Quantization